spougkakiotis/IP_PMM/README.md

 IP_PMM(c, A, Q, b):

-                     find the optimal solution of the problem, with an error tolerance of 10<sup>(-6);</sup>
-                     Upon success, the method returns x (primal solution), y (Lagrange multipliers) and z &ge 0 (dual optimal slack variables).
+                     find the optimal solution of the problem, with an error tolerance of 10^(-6) Upon success, the method returns x (primal solution), y (Lagrange multipliers) and z >= 0 (dual optimal slack variables).
 If the run was unsuccessful, the method  either returns a certificate of infeasibility, or terminates after 100 iterations.
 By default, the method scales the constraint matrix.